asilkro/ACMT-Notes/good_notes.md

 3. Power cycled machine and reset NVRAM -> issue persists on reboot

 Cosmetic condition:
--Asset tag WS000555 on bottom case near hinge
+* Asset tag WS000555 on bottom case near hinge
--Palm rest appears to have some discoloration from normal usage -Quarter sized dent to back of display approximately 2 inches from left edge of hinge
+* Palm rest appears to have some discoloration from normal usage
+* Quarter sized dent to back of display approximately 2 inches from left edge of hinge